 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-We meet at our pre-tour lodge in Cape Town at 13h00 and spend the first afternoon of this Accommodated Overland Safari exploring the beautiful city and sightseeing.
+The 24-day adventure starts in South Africa's Mother City Cape Town.
+We meet at our pre-tour lodge at 13h00 and spend the first afternoon of this Accommodated Overland Safari exploring some of the beautiful cities sights.

-The first day and a half of our safari trip is spent in and around Cape Town, the mother city of South Africa.
-During our Cape Town stay we hike up the famous Table Mountain and visit Cape Point Nature Reserve, the V&A Waterfront, coastal Hout Bay, one of the Cape Winelands farms and numerous other great attractions.
+The first day and a half of our safari trip is spent in and around Cape Town.
+During our Cape Town stay we hike up the famous Table Mountain and visit Cape Point and the Cape of Good Hope, the world famous V&A Waterfront, coastal Hout Bay, one of the Cape Winelands farms and numerous other great attractions.

 The exact program of our activities depends on the weather while we are staying in Cape Town.
 We spend two nights at our lodge on the beachfront.